latlan1/latlan1.github.io/_posts/2021-03-10-bayesian-models-for-business-decisions.md

 We can explore the fit of our model and evaluate the suitability of the selected priors and likelihood to ensure we have a useful model.
 We can also explore the relationships between model parameters, which is helpful when we have several features to consider at once.

 ### 4. Optimization of Bayesian Model
-We can gain real insight into our ML problem by optimizing over supply and demand signals.
+We can gain real insight into our ML problem and make practical business decisions by optimizing over supply and demand signals.

 ## Considerations Before Going Bayesian
 ### Choosing The Likelihood